socprime/the-prime-hunt/README.md

 ```

 ## How to Use
 1. Go to your SIEM/EDR/XDR environment and start the extension from the Extensions panel next to the address bar.
 You can resize the extension's window by dragging its edges.
-To move the window, hover over the extension's name and drag it.
+To move the window, hover over the extension's name or the window's edge and drag it.

 **Note:**
 The position and size of the extension's window are stored as the `the-prime-hunt--extension--position` key in the local storage of your browser (developer tools > Application > Local Storage > your security platform).
 If you delete the value of the key (right-click > Delete), the default position and size are used.